zapstore/zapstore-cli/README.md

 This approach has a few limitations:
   - An npub MUST be passed as the `SIGN_WITH` environment variable
   - The provided npub MUST match the resulting pubkey from the signed events
-  - Blossom assets MUST be manually uploaded
+  - Blossom assets (if any) MUST be manually uploaded

 ### Program arguments